russell-n/apcommand/apcommand/accesspoints/broadcom/broadcom_parser.rst

 Then uses ``.text`` to get the state of the interface.
 Use ``.text`` to get the text between tags.

-.. warning:: The ``value="0"`` attribute appears to be somewhat arbitrary -- sometimes the 2.4 Ghz tag will be "0" and sometimes the 5 GHz will be "0".
-It looks like each drop-down menu will have to be checked to see what is being referred to.

 .. uml::